nv-nguyen/gigapose/README.md

 ### News 📣
+- [May 24th, 2024] We added the instructions for running on [BOP challenge 2024](https://bop.felk.cvut.cz/challenges/bop-challenge-2024/) datasets and fixed memory requirement issues.
 - [January 19th, 2024] We released the intructions for estimating pose of novel objects from a single reference image on LM-O dataset.
 - [January 11th, 2024] We released the code for both training and testing settings.
 We are working on the demo for custom objects including detecting novel objects with [CNOS](https://github.com/nv-nguyen/cnos) and novel object pose estimation from a single reference image by reconstructing objects with [Wonder3D](https://github.com/xxlong0/Wonder3D).
 Stay tuned!
 ## Citations